Samsung/starfish/docs/Spec.md

 ## WebAudio
 The following describes WebAudio APIs supported by lightweight web engine.
 Please, see [WebAudio Spec](https://webaudio.github.io/web-audio-api/) for more information.
-The WebAudio support is in the early alpha stage.
+The WebAudio support is in an early stage.

 | Interface | Type | Name | Description | Note |
 |-----------|------|------|-------------|------|